What is the 7 year rule in inheritance tax?

 Before we explain the 7 year gift rule in inheritance tax, it’s important to provide a basic overview of what we mean by the term “inheritance tax.”

-Basically, inheritance tax is a tax on the estate (i.e. money, possessions, property) of a person who has died.
-It's a one-off tax that must normally be paid within 6 months of the deceased's death (exceptions may apply).
-IHT is also referred to as a cumulative tax because it takes into account earlier gifts when assessing the amount of tax that is due.
 Currently, the nil-rate band (i.e. tax threshold) for inheritance tax is £325,000 for individuals, or a combined nil-rate band of £650,00 for married couples or civil partnerships in addition to the main residence nil-rate band (RNRB) currently £175,000 (per individual), whereby no tax is paid on amounts at or below this level.
 However, any balance over this threshold could be subject to a tax charge which at present, is a standard inheritance tax rate charge rate of a hefty 40%, or 36% where 10% of the net estate is left to charity.
 Other tax rate charges may apply and are discussed later in this article.

 You’re also going to be hearing the term “gift” throughout this article.
 But what is a gift?
 Forget about ribbons and wrapping paper.
 HM Revenue and Customs (HMRC) defines a gift as something which has a value (i.e. possessions, money, property), or a loss of value that occurs when something is transferred (i.e. if you sell a house for less than it’s worth to your children, the difference in value is defined as a gift).

-For more information about general inheritance tax-related topics, download our exclusive guide
+For more information about general inheritance tax-related topics, download our exclusive guide.

 Understanding the 7 year gift rule in inheritance tax